The Ideal House Size And Layout To Raise A Family

 A smart way to figure out the ideal house size is to think in square feet per person.
 Will you feel comfortable having 400 square feet, 500 square feet, 800 square feet, or 1,000 square feet of space to yourself?

-I believe the ideal square feet per person is about 600 – 700.
-This means for a family of three, the ideal house size is 1,800 – 2,100 square feet.
-For a family of four, the ideal house size is between 2,400 – 2,800 square feet and so forth.
+I believe the ideal square feet per person is between 700 – 1,000.
+This means for a family of three, the ideal house size is 2,100 – 3,000 square feet.
+For a family of four, the ideal house size is between 2,800 – 4,000 square feet and so forth.
+We're talking ideal here.
+You can certainly live happily raising a family with less space or more space.

-It's up to you to decide how much space you're most comfortable with up to 3,027 square feet (if you consider yourself middle class).
+It's up to you to decide how much space you're most comfortable with.
 If you live in a big city, due to high housing costs, you may be forced to adapt to smaller apartment living.
+So long as your home's location is great with lots of parks nearby, that's wonderful for families.

 Average size house in America and the ideal house size and layout